LamannaLeonardo/OffLAM/README.md

 For every domain and observability degree considered in the paper, the set of traces generated for evaluating OffLAM can be downloaded from this [link](https://drive.google.com/file/d/1kPkH07RR9TJEoMWkwImBYm0irYEj9oLg/view?usp=share_link).
 To reproduce the paper results, download the OffLAM traces, unzip them into the directory `Analysis`, and run OffLAM.

+## Custom domain learning
+For running OffLAM on a custom domain (e.g. "testworld"), you need to provide an input domain file `Analysis/Benchmarks/testworld.pddl` and a set of input plan traces with one file for each plan trace in the directory `Analysis/Input traces/testworld/$EXP` where the value of `EXP` can be set in `Configuration.py` (default value corresponds to plan traces with partially observable states).
+The input planning domain must contain at least the predicates, object types, and operator signatures, an example of (empty) input planning domain is `Analysis/Benchmarks/testworld.pddl`.
+Examples of input plan traces with partial states can be found in the directory `Analysis/Input traces/testworld/partial_states`, notice that OffLAM can learn a planning domain from plan traces of different environments (e.g. it is possible to learn a planning domain from small environments and exploit the learned domain in large environments).

+To run OffLAM on the custom domain "testworld" run the command `python test.py -d testworld`

 ## License
 This project is licensed under the MIT License - see the [LICENSE](/License) file for details.